Maker-Breaker is solved in polynomial time on hypergraphs of rank 3

 \end{proof}

-The proofs of items \ref{item3} and \ref{item7} are typical of the methods that we will use extensively.
-The key is that, thanks to item \ref{item2}, for any non-marked vertex $u \neq z$ there exists some element of $\O_{x,z}(D)$ that does not contain $u$.
-Therefore, item \ref{item2} is a powerful existence tool, providing us with subhypergraphs of $D$ which we can use to partially reconstruct $D$ and establish structural properties.
+The proofs of properties \ref{item3} and \ref{item7} are typical of the methods that we will use extensively.
+We see that property \ref{item2} is a key existence tool, providing us with subhypergraphs of $D$ which we can use to partially reconstruct $D$ and establish structural properties.

 \